bookofproofs/bookofproofs.github.io/_sources/history/17th-century/le-tenneur.md

 * As Zeno's paradoxes had shown in antiquity, the idea of a mathematical instant led to difficulties.
 * Fabri had argued that mathematical instants do not exit and hence Galileo's theory breaks down immediately since he assumes their existence.
 * Le Tenneur then argues that Galileo's theory is superior to that of Fabri since it did not depend of the unit of time used for measurements.
+* the multiplication of times according to any proportion whatsoever always confirms the uniform proportion among the spaces, and it does not happen that you get a larger or a smaller space if the equal times get longer or shorter ....
 * Nor will there be a larger ratio between four spaces and two spaces, than between two spaces and one space; nor will there occur a larger or smaller space.
 * Another part of Fabri's argument was that it was impossible for a body sliding down an inclined plane and another body in free fall to both pass through an infinite number of velocities.
 * This argument really claims that two lines of different lengths cannot both contain an equal number of points.